ac-guitar/dynamodb-csv-ui/README.md

 The project is a standard Maven project, so you can import it to your IDE of choice.
 You'll need to have Java 8+ and Node.js 10+ installed.

-To run from the command line, use `mvn spring-boot:run` and open [http://localhost:8080](http://localhost:8080) in your browser.
+To run from the command line, use `mvn spring-boot:run` or execute Application.java and open [http://localhost:8080](http://localhost:8080) in your browser.

+## Objective
+- Export AWS DynamoDb table to a CSV file and upload it to AWS S3.

 ## How it Works?